wrouesnel/reverse_exporter/README.md

 ## Building

-Build system is based on Mage.
+The build system is based on [Mage](https://magefile.org/).
 Simply run `go run mage.go` to invoke the magefile.

+`go run mage.go binary` will build a binary for your current platform.
+`go run mage.go release` builds release binaries.